streetsidesoftware/cspell/docs/types/cspell-types/interfaces/ReportingConfiguration.md

 • `Optional` **numSuggestions**: `number`

-Number of suggestions to make
+Number of suggestions to make.

 **`default`** 10